hireatlas/blog/articles/using-inertia-with-laravel-in-2024.md

 It's really easy to setup using the packages that Inertia makes available.

+{% call-to-action
+title="Looking for help with your Laravel and Inertia project?" buttonText="Contact us today"
+/%}

 ## Why you might not use Inertia with Laravel

 ### You can't leverage Blade